Privacy

 - User accounts - Kept until you delete your account.

-- Guide unlocks - Kept for reporting purposes.
+- Guide access records - Kept for reporting purposes.

 - Delete your account - Go to your account page and use the "Delete Account" option.
-This permanently removes your profile, connected social accounts, topic interests, and newsletter subscriptions.
+This permanently removes your profile, connected social accounts, topic interests, and any newsletter subscription linked to that account.
+A newsletter subscription you made without an account is separate: use the unsubscribe link instead.

 - Unlink OAuth providers - Remove connected Google, GitHub, or LinkedIn accounts from your account page at any time.